Life planning and financial guidance for clients of all ages

 While these are all significant issues, they are not insurmountable for individuals and families.
 I believe professional guidance can play a huge role in helping individuals of all ages plan for retirement income.
 This, I believe, is as important for younger people—who have come of age in troubled economic times—as it is for people close to retirement.
 The first thing we do with any new client is roll up our sleeves and try to gain a full understanding of a family’s financial situation and their aspirations for the future.

 How do they want to live their lives?
 What defines a comfortable and enjoyable retirement for them?
 When they ultimately pass away, what kind of legacy do they want to leave?
-Through that process of fact-finding and in-depth conversations, we help shape realistic and achievable retirement-planning objectives.
+Through that process of fact-finding and in-depth conversations, we help shape realistic retirement-planning objectives.
 As we move forward in the process, we can then identify the products and services that are going to match up appropriately with their goals and aspirations.
-The good news is that there have been sophisticated advances in investment strategies and insurance and annuity products over the past decade that can help advisors better address some of the challenges of today’s retirement-planning environment.
+The good news is that we offer a wide range of investment strategies and insurance and annuity products that can help our advisors better address some of the challenges of today’s retirement-planning environment.

 Talk about the investment-planning side of the process.